mattischrome/blogischrome/_drafts/richard-powers-orfeo.markdown

 > "The mind may give up its desire to improve on creation and function as a faithful receiver of experience."
 John Cage

-Having enjoyed [The Overstory][1] so much I decided to investigate a few more of Richard Powers' novels.
-Orfeo, another Booker longlisted effort, had been on my radar for a while.
-Its themes have often pinged at me: music, how one should spend a life, and how one should express one's personal freedom in a world threatened by terrorism.
-In fact a lot of these are recurring themes in Powers work and will be familiar to anyone who has read The Overstory.
+After enjoying [_The Overstory_,][1] I wanted to read more of Richard Powers' novels. _Orfeo_  was also long listed for the Booker prize.
+Perhaps more of his novels would have been had the prize been opened to American authors earlier.

+_Orfeo_ is about Peter Els, a seventy year old composer who accidentally alerts Homeland Security to the existence of his home laboratory, in which he has been trying to recode the genetic material of a bacterium. to include a piece of his music.
+He end

+The themes of _Orfeo_ have often pinged at me:
+* music
+* how should one spend a life?
+* how can one express one's personal freedom in a world threatened by terrorism?

+A lot of these ideas will be familiar to anyone who has read _The Overstory_.
+But it also turned out to be a fascinating read for the current times.
+Ordinarily, Orfeo’s microbial sub-plot would provide ample subtext for discussion of ‘catchy’ tunes, but in the midst of the current pandemic it’s a little spooky.

 Modern music is not just obscure because it is written by weirdos with no new moves to pull off, but also because we as listeners have been drawn into comfort zones by the 'greats' and find it very hard to accept new and different ideas.